 In his 2008 book, The Immigration Crisis: Nativism, Armed Vigilantism, and the Rise of a Countervailing Movement, Navarro argued that historically, America’s great economic expansion had resulted chiefly from the exploitation of slave and immigrant labor—most recently, the labor of Mexicans and Latin Americans.

-Among the items adorning Navarro’s office at UC Riverside are a photograph of himself with Castro; a drawing of the Castro regime’s chief executioner, Che Guevara; and a photo of Castro ally Daniel Ortega, the Marxist-Leninist president of Nicaragua.
+Among the items which adorned Navarro’s office at UC Riverside were: (a) a photograph of himself with Castro; (b) a drawing of the Castro regime’s chief executioner, Che Guevara; and (c) a photo of Castro ally Daniel Ortega, the Marxist-Leninist president of Nicaragua.